holepunchto/hyperdrive/SPECIFICATION.md

 ## Block prioritization

-When deciding which block to download from a remote peer a couple of things should be taken into suggestion.
+When deciding which block to download from a remote peer, a couple of things should be taken into account.

-To allow for features such as live booting of linux containers, real-time video and audio streaming, and any many more Hyperdrive allows for higher prioritization of specific ranges of blocks to download.
+To allow for features like live booting linux containers, real-time video and audio streaming, etc...
+Hyperdrive allows for higher prioritization of specific ranges of blocks to download first.

-If no blocks ranges are prioritized a strategy such as "Rarest first" or "Random first piece" should be used similar to the strategy used in BitTorrent.
+If no blocks ranges are prioritized, a strategy such as "Rarest first" or "Random first piece" should be used similar to the strategy used in BitTorrent.
 This allows blocks to be spread out evenly across peers without having single peers that are the only uploaders of a specific piece.

-If a range is prioritized then blocks should be chosen from this range first.
+If a range is prioritized, then blocks should be chosen from this range first.
 Ranges can be prioritized with different weights, CRITICAL, HIGH, NORMAL.
 For example if we are streaming video we might want to prioritize the first megabyte of the video as CRITICAL as the playback latency depends on this.
 We might also want to prioritize the next 10 mb with HIGH as we want to download that as a buffer.
 If a range is marked as CRITICAL it is also acceptable to make requests for the same block to multiple peers assuming a high bandwidth peer has no other blocks to request in the same range and has considerable more bandwidth than the peer, the block is currently being requested from.
 This is referred to as "hotswapping".

 ## File sharing

-As mentioned earlier Hyperdrive distributes feeds of binary data.
+As mentioned earlier, Hyperdrive distributes feeds of binary data.
 This allows it to have applications outside of file sharing although file sharing is a key feature that we want to support.
 This sections describes how a file sharing system could easily be implemented on top of Hyperdrive whilst still leaving the core protocol data agnostic.

 Distributing files requires two things.
 A way to distribute the actual file content and a way to distribute the file metadata (filename, file permissions etc).